Hydrodynamics, anomaly inflow and bosonic effective field theory: Conclusions

 The action \eqref{S-minim} defines an effective theory for fluid phases of interacting massless fermions.
 Note that the pressure term in \eqref{S-minim} takes the form $P=P(\mu^2)=P\left(-(\pi-A)_\mu^2\right)$ in the relativistic case, and it cannot be immediately identified as a field-theory kinetic term.
 Solving explicitly the constrains proportional to $\psi$ in the action \eqref{S-minim} might bring its expression into a more familiar form.

-The extension of our approach to the chiral case of a single Weyl fermion is also challenging, due to the presence of massless degrees of freedom.
-The two-fluid theory \eqref{S_II} is a good starting point, by splitting it into two equal parts.
-Our current understanding indicates that the description of Weyl fluids should include 4+1 dimensional terms in the action involving fluid variables, which cannot be reduced to 3+1 dimensions as realized in \eqref{S-minim}.
+The extension of our approach to the chiral case of a single Weyl fermion is also challenging: the two-fluid theory \eqref{S_II} is a good starting point, by splitting it into two equal parts.
+Our current understanding is that the Weyl theory should involve fluid variables with 4+1 dimensional terms in the action, which cannot be reduced to 3+1 dimensions as realized in \eqref{S-minim}.
+A related proposal is to describe Weyl fluids by strong chiral unbalancing of Dirac fluids \cite{Wiegmann-Weyl}.

 Finally, a natural program is that of introducing temperature and entropy in hydrodynamics.
 This can be done within the same variational approach.

 Our methods are closely related to other variational approaches for so-called adiabatic fluid dynamics with anomalies, as those constructed in \cite{Jensen-transgr,Haehl:2013hoa,haehl2015adiabatic} for example.
 The main difference is in the type of independent fields used in the action functional.
 Here we considered the canonical momentum per particle and scalar fields playing the role of Lagrange multipliers for the constraints of the theory.
 This choice made the discussion closely related to bosonization of one-dimensional fermions.
 We generally view the obtained actions for fluid dynamics as effective bosonic nonlinear theories of strongly coupled fermionic fluids.